Updated on: 11/22/2019

 - Inadequate sight distances for motorists at railroad crossings

-No matter what caused your train accident, attorney Chris Davis and his experienced legal team will investigate the crash and hold the train owner, commuter rail authority, train maintenance company, and other parties responsible for your and other passengers’ medical bills and expenses.
+No matter what caused your train accident, Seattle personal injury attorney Chris Davis and his experienced legal team will investigate the crash and hold the train owner, commuter rail authority, train maintenance company, and other parties responsible for your and other passengers’ medical bills and expenses.
 We can assure you we’ll do our best to negotiate with the insurance company to get you the maximum settlement.

 Your train accident claim needs experienced legal representation, but you may be worried about how much it costs to get a lawyer.
 With Davis Law Group, you don’t owe us anything unless we get money for you.
 There are no costs unless we win your case.
 We believe in giving everyone equal access to the legal system.

 Contact our attorneys today.
 Call (206) 727-4000, use the chat feature below or fill out the form on this page.

 For more detailed information about the disaster, read AMTRAK CASCADES DERAILMENT DISASTER: A Legal Guide For Accident Victims/Survivors by the Amtrak train accident attorney team at Davis Law Group.